Six-telescope integrated optics beam combiner fabricated using ultrafast laser inscription for J- and H-band astronomy: Summary and conclusions

 In general, many more tests can be performed with DBCs, such as using spectrally dispersing components at the output to circumvent dispersion effects within the DBC, upgrade of the setup to enable characterization using simultaneous coupling into all inputs, and fiber interfacing at the inputs similar to~\cite{Benoit:21}.
+Photometric taps and displacement between inputs and outputs should be considered to reduce systematic effects.
 To achieve better visibility precision, higher SNR is required at each output.
-Next-generation designs where the WGs in the array are detuned might enable better light spread through the array to achieve higher SNR, see also~\cite{Nayak2023} for more advanced design options and challenges.
+Next-generation designs where the WGs in the array are detuned might enable better light spread through the array to achieve higher SNR, see also~\cite{Jovanovic:2023} for more advanced design options and challenges.
 To verify the 6-telescope beam combiner in more realistic settings, simultaneous beam combination and subsequent on-sky telescope tests in the J-band will be important future steps.
-Parallel developments to enable larger number of inputs and investigate practical aspects of the scalability of DBCs are foreseen.
+Parallel developments to enable larger number of inputs and to investigate practical aspects of the scalability of DBCs are foreseen.